cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 1. Product developers can provision complete environments from templates combining run-time and development-time services required for specific scenarios, such as web development or MLOps.
-1. Product developers and managers can observe functionality, performance, and cost of deployed services through automatic instrumentation and single pane of glass dashboards.
+1. Product developers and managers can observe functionality, performance, and cost of deployed services through automatic instrumentation and standard dashboards.

 By offering consistent, compliant experiences for individual capabilities or sets of them, internal platforms ultimately make it easier and more efficient